Physics-Constrained Flow Matching: Sampling Generative Models with Hard Constraints: Sampling Setups for PCFM and Other Baselines

 \section{Sampling Setups for PCFM and Other Baselines}

 For all comparisons, we adopt the explicit Euler integration scheme unless otherwise specified.
-We use $100$ Euler update (flow matching) steps for the simpler heat problem and $200$ steps for Navier-Stokes, Reaction-Diffusion, and Burgers (IC or BC).
+We use $100$ Euler update (flow matching) steps for heat and Navier-Stokes, and $200$ steps for Reaction-Diffusion and Burgers (IC or BC).

 \paragraph{Vanilla FFM.} We perform unconstrained generation by integrating the learned flow vector field using explicit Euler steps, following the standard flow matching procedure \citep{lipman2022flow, kerrigan2023functional}.
 At each step, the model applies the forward update $u_{t + \Delta t} = u_t + \Delta t \, v_\theta(t, u_t)$ without any constraint enforcement.